 From Australia to the world

-VETiS students, students, apprentices, and trainees can enter the Regionals, which test the skills and knowledge of 4000+ Australian apprentices, trainees and students under the age of 23.
+VETiS students, students, apprentices, and trainees can enter the Regionals, which test the skills and knowledge of 4000+ Australian apprentices, trainees and students.
 More than 500 events take place in 34 regions around the country.
+There is no age criteria to enter the Regionals, however to be eligible to proceed to the 2018 National Championships, the National Age Ruling will apply.

 The National Championships bring regional winners from participating industries together, and is Australia’s biggest vocational education and excellence competition.
 In 2016, 500+ competitors from all around the country competed in 60 trade and skills categories.